bayesxl/website/real-world.md

 ## [Dyson,](https://www.dyson.co.uk) Domestic Robots (2016–21)

-We are developing Bayesian methods to improve the planning of a domestic robot.
+We are using Bayesian Reinforcement Learning methods for real-world application in a domestic environment.
 We'll say more when we can!

 ## [Pearson](https://www.pearson.com/en-gb.html) & [Nesta,](https://www.nesta.org.uk/) the future of skills (2016–17)